 - development of new teaching materials

-- new research project and doctoral thesis leads
+- new research projects and doctoral thesis leads

-- international case competition awards to IMTA alumni
+- international case competition awards won by IMTA alumni

 - contribution to institution building